Residencies and Grants: Catwalk Residency

 Two artists or writers are in residence at any one time, and current residents are selected from SAIC, Columbia University, NYU, and Vassar College.
 Residents have fully equipped kitchens in their living space and often share meals at the end of the day.
 The area is an abundant provider of fresh local produce with local grocery stores, farmers' markets, and excellent restaurants in the neighboring Hudson and Catskill region.

 The hosts request that residents arrive on a Tuesday before 5:00 p.m. and depart on Sunday evening.
 Given the location, use of a personal car is highly recommended.
 From the Chicago area, Catskill is a two-day drive, or a combination of flight (into Albany or New York City) and car rental.
-There is daily train service from NY to Hudson (5 miles from Catskill).
+There is daily train service from New York to Hudson (five miles from Catskill).